Starting The Entrepreneurial Journey

 - Who wants your solution?
 It’s key to have a hypothesis of age, gender, socio-economic bracket, education level and more.

 - Do you have competitors?
-How do you plan to compete?
+What is your plan to compete?
 How will you generate revenue from the service that you plan to provide?

-- How much money do you need to get started?
-How will you finance the business?
+- Where will the financing come from?
+How much money do you need to get started?
 Do you have enough funds of your own to get started?
 If not, where can you get funding from?

 - Who can help you organize and manage the business?
 Who are your team members and what are the skills that each can contribute to the business?
 How much time can each member contribute?